More Diagnoses, Please

 • But nothing seems to work

-What we need most is community—especially other neurodivergent parents who understand that:
+What we need most is community.
+We especially need other neurodivergent parents in our world who understand that:

-• Forgetting appointments isn't carelessness or being "airheaded"
+• Forgetting appointments isn't carelessness and doesn’t mean we’re dumb, incapable, or "air headed"

-• Our struggles aren't moral failings—they're just neurological realities
+• Our struggles aren't moral failings… they're just neurological differences

 The ADHD Birth Class is specifically designed for parents like us.

-This isn't just another class—it's the community you've been searching for, the understanding you've earned, and the roadmap you need.
+This is more than a class… it’s the community you've been searching for, the understanding you've earned, and the roadmap you need.

-Spots are limited to maintain the intimate, transformative experience every participant deserves.
-And to ease overwhelm and social discomfort.
+Spots are purposely limited to ease overwhelm and social discomfort.

-Get on the waitlist now and be the first to claim your place when enrollment opens.
+Get on the waitlist now and be the first to snag your place when enrollment opens.

-Stop worrying and start prepping—in a way that aligns with your needs, your desires, and your neurotype.
+Stop worrying and start prepping—in a way that aligns with your needs, your desires, and your brain.

 Next